altwajre/hello-akka/resources/docs/03-actors/06-fsm/README.md

 }
 ```
 - The `Event(msg: Any, data: D)` case class:
-- Is parameterized with the data type held by the FSM for convenient pattern matching.
+    - is parameterized with the data type held by the FSM for convenient pattern matching.

 #### Warning
 - It is required that you define handlers for each of the possible FSM states: